nickarms/100-days-of-code/r1-log.md

 ### R1D63
 Started in (finally) on AJAX.
 Not making sense yet and my alert function is returning 'object' 'object' which is not what I was hoping for/expecting.
 Hoping this starts coming together soon here.
 Oh, and this is the first day coding on my new laptop which is sweeeeet! https://twitter.com/sirnixalot/status/974172408453189632

+### R1D64
+More JQuery and AJAX.
+Finally 'realized' the quote file I'm looking at is JSON and there are neat built-in JQuery tools to parse JSON.
+Maybe I should be using those instead of the text or XML ones?
+Ya think??? https://twitter.com/sirnixalot/status/974537354114252801